 I will remind you that this is the beach, and menus change with the seasons, the availability of local ingredients and the overall mood of the restaurant.
 So though some of these items may no longer be available, you WILL find something good in its place.
 2nd Street Tavern aims to please, and they are succeeding at that.

-The menu has settled down, and offers a wide selection of goodies for every mood.
+The menu offers a wide selection of goodies for every mood.
 On our last visit in very early spring 2020 we thoroughly enjoyed the pork belly sliders.
 Few people cook pork belly as well as Kellagher.
 A long braising process eliminates the earlobe-like chewiness typical of lesser pork belly preparations.
 The finished product has most of that rendered out, leaving a deeply savory and crispy product that has an amazing taste and an even better mouth feel.
 Another star of that evening was the Kennett Square mushroom ravioli.
 The accompanying creme sauce built from brown butter paired perfectly with the earthiness of the ‘shrooms.
 Scroll through the pics to see more of the dishes and some of the new, more relaxed decor!

 I often gauge the expertise in the kitchen by ordering the humble hamburger.
-What a restaurant does with a hamburger can be indicative of their overall commitment to providing someting inviting and different to their customers.
+What a restaurant does with a hamburger can be indicative of their overall commitment to providing something inviting and different to their customers.
 The Wagyu burger at 2nd Street Tavern fills that bill.
 The all-important roll was soft and pliant, providing a loving cradle for the tender meat.
 A savory crust on the outside of the patty enrobed an impossibly tender and moist interior.
 Cheese and bacon rounded out the package.
-Ask for Shane's pickles on the side.
+Ask for pickles on the side.
 You will not be sorry.

 As of early 2020 2nd Street Tavern offers local entertainment on the weekends.

-2nd Street Tavern is in the old Trader mansion at the corner of Savannah Road and 2nd Street, directly across from Touch of Italy.
+2nd Street Tavern is in the old Trader mansion at the corner of Savannah Road and 2nd Street, directly across from Touch of Italy Lewes.
 The restaurant completes a trio of adjacent eateries on Savannah consisting of 2nd Street Tavern, Vinay Hosmane and GG Gupta's Raas restaurant, and Meghan Lee's Heirloom.
 I believe this group of restaurants will change the face of dining in Lewes.
 Call (302) 645-7755 for reservations.